Manage indexing policies in Azure Cosmos DB

 In Azure Cosmos DB, data is indexed following indexing policies that are defined for each container.
 The default indexing policy for newly created containers enforces range indexes for any string or number.
-This policy can be overridden with your own custom indexing policy.
+You can override this policy with your own custom indexing policy.

-Here are some examples of indexing policies shown in their JSON format, which is how they are exposed on the Azure portal.
+Here are some examples of indexing policies shown in their JSON format.
+They're exposed on the Azure portal in JSON format.
 The same parameters can be set through the Azure CLI or any SDK.

 Opt-out policy to selectively exclude some property paths

-It is generally recommended to use an opt-out indexing policy to let Azure Cosmos DB proactively index any new property that may be added to your data model.
+We generally recommend that you use an opt-out indexing policy.
+Azure Cosmos DB proactively indexes any new property that might be added to your data model.

 Using a spatial index on a specific property path only